magento/merchdocs/src/cms/page-builder-tutorial1-simple-page.md

    - In the editor toolbar, click **Align Center** (![]({% link images/images/editor4-toolbar/btn-align-center.png %})) to center the image in the column.

       ![]({% link images/images-ee/page-builder-tutorial1-column2-5stars-centered.png %}){: .zoom}
-      _Centered Image_
+      _Centered rating image_

-1. Position the insertion point just after the five-star image, press Enter/Return key to start a new line, and enter the following text.
+1. Position the insertion point just after the five-star image, press the Enter/Return key to start a new line, and enter the following text:

+   `Awesome Tank!`

-   Awesome Tank! </ br> I’m a long distance runner and it keeps me pretty comfortable, although these companies always act like their shirts are magical and really it’s just pretty basic stuff.
-Still it’s a great shirt and I would recommend it.</ br> Antonia Racer Tank – Reviewed by Allyson |
+   `I’m a long distance runner and it keeps me pretty comfortable, although these companies always act like their shirts are magical and really it’s just pretty basic stuff.
+Still it’s a great shirt and I would recommend it.`

+   `Antonia Racer Tank – Reviewed by Allyson`

    The text is centered as you type.